lsst-dm/dmtn-002/index.rst

     cmdLineActivator NewExampleCmdLineTask --extras $OBS_TEST_DIR/data/input/ --id

-Note that for now these example task are located in  lsst.pipe.base.examples and are discovered by the activator, the name of the task is case insensitive
+Note that for now these example task are located in  lsst.pipe.supertask.examples and are discovered by the activator, the name of the task is case insensitive

 And the output is:

 .. code-block:: none

-    lsst.pipe.base.examples.NewExampleCmdLineTask.NewExampleCmdLineTask found!
+    lsst.pipe.supertask.examples.NewExampleCmdLineTask.NewExampleCmdLineTask found!

-    Classes inside module lsst.pipe.base.examples.NewExampleCmdLineTask :
+    Classes inside module lsst.pipe.supertask.examples.NewExampleCmdLineTask :

     NewExampleCmdLineTask.NewExampleCmdLineConfig
     NewExampleCmdLineTask.NewExampleCmdLineTask